-Given the complexity of Key Issues in Discipline.’s discipline procedures, you may find it helpful to look at a case study of a student subject to disciplinary action.
-This example is drawn from NICHCY’s Building the Legacy training package on IDEA 2004–specifically, Module 19,
+Given the complexity of IDEA’s discipline procedures, you may find it helpful to look at a case study of a student subject to disciplinary action.
+This example is drawn from the Building the Legacy training package on IDEA 2004–specifically, Module 19, Key Issues in Discipline.

 Charlie is a 5th grader who receives special education services for a learning disability.
 Charlie is on grade level in math and two years below grade level in reading.
 He receives services in a resource setting for one hour each day.
 Charlie has no history of behavior problems.